albertbregonia/mini-chat/README.md

 2. Easy to use Chat-Style GUI
 3. Portable and installer versions are available.

+## Installation:
 Please check the `Final` folder if you wish to simply download the Installer or Portable version instead of looking at the source code.
+Run either the `setup.exe` or the `MiniChat.exe` in `Final\Portable`

 Let me know if you find any bugs and I will see what I can do!
 Enjoy.